Throughout our lives, we go through many different journeys.

 3 Tests and Questionnaires to Measure Self-Actualization

-Here are three commonly used tests by psychologists to measure self-actualization:
+Here are three tests commonly used by psychologists to measure self-actualization:

 1. Personal Orientation Inventory (POI)

-The POI consists of 150 statements that participants respond to with a Likert scale score and takes around 30-45 minutes to complete.
+The POI consists of 150 statements that participants respond to with a Likert scale and takes around 30–45 minutes to complete.